Video: Burglar stuck in ceiling of Parkway Village store for three hours

 “He can’t get down, he can’t get out.
 So I thought he was sleeping,” said Mohammed.

-Eventually, the burglar does fall to the ground and walks around the store, even going up to the counter.
+Eventually, the burglar falls to the ground, walks around the store, and even tries to get behind the counter.

 $20,000 reward for information in six-year-old murder in downtown Memphis